jevinjojo/CrowdFundPro/README.md

 ![Campaign](https://github.com/user-attachments/assets/5c598b3d-ee4a-4284-82a3-e524ee2fa95a)

 ## Build
 First, Clone the repository and install the dependencies with `yarn`.
-Now you will need to add `CLIENT_ID` of thirdWeb to your .env file:
+Now you need to add `CLIENT_ID` of thirdWeb to your .env file:

 To create a client ID, refer to the [client documentation](https://portal.thirdweb.com/typescript/v5/client).